-Workforce Investment Act (WIA).
-For-profit/commercial entities that receive WIA Title I funds and expend more than the minimum level specified in OMB Circular A-133 must have either an organization-wide audit conducted in accordance with OMB Circular A-133 or a program-specific compliance audit.
+Workforce Innovation and Opportunity Act (WIOA).
+Recipients and subrecipients of WIOA Title I and Wagner-Peyser Act funds that are commercial or for-profit entities must adhere to the audit requirements contained in 2 CFR part 200, Subpart F of the Uniform Guidance.

-Entity Specific Consideration:
+Entity Specific Consideration for Boards

-Local Workforce Development Boards.
 When a Board serves as the fiscal agent for one or more of its contracted service providers, the audit of the service provider may not be included in the audit of the Board.
 The contracted service provider must have a separate audit performed.

-Authority:
+Reference:

-20 CFR §667.200(b)(2)
+WIOA Regulations: 20 CFR § 683.210(a)

-OMB Circular A-133 §§__.200-__.235

-29 CFR §97.26

-29 CFR §95.26
+OMB Uniform Guidance: 2 CFR Part 200, Subpart F

-Texas Government Code §2105.007
+Texas Government Code § 2105.007

-UGMS Part IV §§__.200—__.230

-40 TAC §802.87
+TxGMS: “Audits”

-Last Update: April 1, 2014
+Last Update: October 1, 2023